What is short-term life insurance?

 • You’ve been convicted of a felony and are waiting for your probationary period to end.

-An alternative, and potentially more affordable, strategy is to apply for a term policy as you normally would.
-Many life insurance companies give you the option to apply for reconsideration if you undergo a lifestyle change that may considerably lower your rate, like quitting smoking.
+An alternative strategy to consider is to apply for a term policy as you normally would.
+Many life insurance companies give you the option to apply for reconsideration after a year if you undergo a lifestyle change that may considerably lower your rate, like quitting smoking.
 This way, you have the option to continue your existing coverage without applying again.

 Ready to shop for life insurance?